-A bit shy or perplex?
-Don't worry: with patience, discipline and perseverance Zen meditation will achieve wonders in your mind and body.
+A bit shy or perplexed?
+Don't worry: with patience, discipline, and perseverance Zen meditation will achieve wonders in your mind and body.

 What is Zen?